 To learn more about CFL, click here.

-Outputs (Aspirational Behaviors): What is produced by the experiences created by our programs (adapted from Robert Quinn’s Building the Bridge As You Walk Across It)
+(adapted from Robert Quinn’s Building the Bridge As You Walk Across It)

 - Adaptive Confidence — “adaptable and flexible while being confident and secure,” willing to enter uncertain situations with confidence because of a higher purpose Note: confidence is based on self-esteem, which comes from self-management, achievement, and growth

 - Appreciative Inquiry — “optimistic and constructive while also being realistic and questioning,” seeing the good and the possible in others and leading with questions

 - Authentic Engagement — “principled and ethical while involved and engaged,” being in the world — devoted — but with a sense of calling and purpose